 ~ Jay Asher

-“My major is data science, so this internship has been the first time I’ve used data in a real world sense.
+“My major is data science, so this program was the first time I used data in a real world sense.
 Seeing what my actual major looks like in the real world makes the work we are doing much more meaningful and important”

 – Kerry Effinger (Bellarmine University)